Electrostatics/electrostatics.github.io/news/comp_pdb2pqr_release_history.md

 Dear PDB2PQR users --
 </p>
 <p>
 We are pleased to announce the release of PDB2PQR 1.6.
 This version has several new features as well minor fixes to reported bugs.
 A complete list of changes is provided below.
-For more information about the new release, to download binaries, or access the PDB2PQR web servers, please visit [{{site.baseurl}}/docs/downloads/]({{site.baseurl}}/docs/downloads/)
+For more information about the new release, to download binaries, or access the PDB2PQR web servers, please visit <a href="{{site.baseurl}}/docs/downloads/">this site.</a>
 </p>
 <p>
 Thank you for your continuing support of the PDB2PQR software.